persamplex/Tasker/README.md

 ![Output](https://s6.uupload.ir/files/capture_qimg.png)

 As you can see, the MainModule changes to **My Function Name**.
 It's as if your code ran inside a function named "My Function Name".
+The function_name parameter can be used to override the automatically detected function name.

 ### t.config
 Currently, there are two configuration options available.